 That is pretty exciting.
 Yeah, that's it that is a great return on investment.
 Absolutely.
-That that makes it and it's a great example of how you know great creative marketing can can really drive business outcomes like that because if there's trying to solve for a problem, right they they have a expensive to manufacture and not a lot of stuff that they can stick in front of the customers and they have to find a way to communicate the value and you guys did it.
-What What about the other the other side are there are there's some campaigns that you wish you could forget
+That that makes it and it's a great example of how you know great creative marketing can really drive business outcomes like that because if there's trying to solve for a problem, right they have an expensive to manufacture and not a lot of stuff that they can stick in front of the customers and they have to find a way to communicate the value and you guys did it.
+What about the other the other side is there are there's some campaigns that you wish you could forget

 Unknown Speaker 24:02

 No, you know, I don't think we've produced any clunkers.
 I will say that there are probably

 some clients you could wish but you don't have to name.

 I there's nothing that I think, Wow, that was awful.
 Um, but there have been times when things didn't launch the way that we thought they would have.
 However, great relationships have always allowed us to be able to rescue that effort in a way, right?
 So it's, we've had to recalibrate for sure.
 A number of times.
 But I love that too.
 Like, oh, that didn't work.
 And I would say, that happens almost on a daily basis.
 Now with digital, right?
 You're going to, we're going to float some stuff out.
 And we're going to see what the data says and what the crowd says.
 And Gosh, it's amazing.
 Now we can pivot within 24 hours.
 You know, used to have to wait weeks or months.
 Do you remember the conference? sessions with clients, we'd be like, now listen, here's your three-year plan.
 Yeah, we're gonna start out, you're really not going to know how effective we are for at least the first six months.
 But just trust us.

 Peter Mahoney 25:12